Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/broadcast_first_transfer_flow_using_cg.md

 title: "Perform broadcast and collect operations"
 linkTitle: "Perform broadcast and collect operations"
 weight: 340
---- Broadcast and collect modes allow you to send files to multiple partners and receiving files from multiple partners using a single command request for each.
+---Broadcast and collect modes allow you to send files to multiple partners and receiving files from multiple partners using a single command request for each.

 ## Broadcast